benton-tripp/poke-vignette/README.md

   select(all_of(vars)) %>%
   gather(variable, value)

-## TODO: Fix the labels in the facet-wrapped plots

 # Create a single plot with facets for each variable
 ggplot(long_data, aes(x = value)) +
   geom_histogram(aes(y = ..density..), bins = 30, alpha = 0.5, color="darkblue") +